On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Manifolds with parallel 3-form torsion

 \begin{proof} The first identity is a very well known and extensively used in the literature, see e.g. \cite{gpheterotic}.
 Because of this, we shall not proceed with a proof.
 Instead, let us focus on the proof of the second Bianchi identity.

-First note that \be \h R_{ijkm}= R_{ijkm}+\frac{1}{2} \nabla_i H_{kjm}- \frac{1}{2} \nabla_j H_{kim}+\frac{1}{4} \delta_{pq} H^p{}_{ki} H^q{}_{jm}-\frac{1}{4} \delta_{pq} H^p{}_{kj} H^q{}_{im} \ee where $\nabla$ and $R$ is the Levi-Civita connection of $g$ and $R$ is its curvature, respectively.
+First note that \be \h R_{ijkm}= R_{ijkm}+\frac{1}{2} \nabla_i H_{kjm}- \frac{1}{2} \nabla_j H_{kim}+\frac{1}{4} \delta_{pq} H^p{}_{ki} H^q{}_{jm}-\frac{1}{4} \delta_{pq} H^p{}_{kj} H^q{}_{im}~, \ee where $\nabla$ and $R$ is the Levi-Civita connection of $g$ and $R$ is its curvature, respectively.
 Next taking the cyclic permutation of the first three indices in the above expression, we find

 where we have used the Bianchi identity of the curvature of the Levi-Civita connection.
-From this, the expression of the second Bianchi identity as stated in the Lemma can be deduced after a re-arrangement of indices. \end{proof} \begin{remark} One significant point in all the above Bianchi identities that will be used later is that the right hand side depends only on the exterior derivative of $H$ and its $\h\nabla$ covariant derivative.
+From this, the expression of the second Bianchi identity as stated in the Lemma can be deduced after a re-arrangement of indices. \end{proof} \begin{remark} One significant point is that the right hand side of all the above Bianchi identities depends only on the exterior derivative and the $\h\nabla$ covariant derivative of $H$.

 The above Bianchi identities hold for the curvature $\breve R$ of the connection $\breve \nabla$ that has torsion $-H$.
 The formulae can be easily deduced from those of Lemma \ref{le:bianchi} by setting $H$ to $-H$.
 In particular, the first Bianchi identity reads \be 3 \breve R_{i[j km]}=\breve\nabla_i H_{jkm}- \frac{1}{2} dH_{ijkm}~. \ee Notice that the covariant derivative in the right hand side is now taken with respect to the connection $\breve \nabla$. \end{remark}